Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: National Trust)

-‘Think about what you'll use the pergola for as this will determine the style and type of materials you'll want to introduce,' advises Reilly Gray, co-founder, Suns Lifestyle.
-'For instance, a decorative wood frame will add a more traditional feel (and require more maintenance) whereas one in 100% aluminium will have a contemporary finish whilst being more robust, low maintenance, rust-proof and suitable for use all-year-round,'
+‘Think about what you'll use the pergola for as this will determine the style and type of materials you'll want to introduce,' advises Reilly Gray, co-founder of Suns Lifestyle.
+'For instance, a decorative wood frame will add a more traditional feel (and require more maintenance), whereas one in 100% aluminium will have a contemporary finish whilst being more robust, low maintenance, rust-proof and suitable for use all-year-round,'

-'Aluminium will also last a lot longer than wood and the problem with wooden pergolas is once the wood gets wet it can drip sap on the furniture below which can ruin furniture.
-The powder-coated aluminium will never fade and will look the same forever, the wood will change almost instantly after it has been installed,’
+'Aluminium will also last a lot longer than wood, and the problem with wooden pergolas is that once the wood gets wet, it can drip sap on the furniture below and ruin it.
+The powder-coated aluminium will never fade and will look the same forever.'

 outdoor table and chairs with string of fairy lights across and above paved area